evley/importer/.github/ISSUE_TEMPLATE/bug.md

 #### Expected Behavior

-What behavior were you expecting to see?
+What behaviour were you expecting to see?

-#### Actual Behavior
+#### Actual Behaviour

-What behavior did you actually see?
+What behaviour did you actually see?

 #### Environment